danielberkompas/danielberkompas.github.io/_posts/2016-04-23-multidimensional-arrays-in-elixir.md

 ---
 layout: "post"
 author: "Daniel Berkompas"
-title: "Multi-dimensional Arrays in Elixir"
+title: "Multidimensional Arrays in Elixir"
 comments: true
 ---

 I recently picked up a copy of [Game Programming Patterns][game-patterns], and started messing around with implementing some of them in Elixir.
-I very quickly ran into some trouble dealing with multi-dimensional arrays.
+I very quickly ran into some trouble dealing with multidimensional arrays.

 <!-- more -->